p797234132/transistor-logic-gates/README.md

 input, one to set the bit and one to reset the bit.
 When the set input is on, the bit becomes a one.
 When the reset input is on, the bit becomes a zero.

-The capacitors should have at lease 10 mF of capacitance.
+The capacitors should have at least 10 mF of capacitance.
 ## Circut Board
 ![](./logic_sr_latch_cb.png)
 ## Wiring Diagram